Spotted Joe-Pye Weed

 Aster family (Asteraceae)

-Description: This native perennial plant is 3-6' tall and unbranched, except for flower-bearing stalks near the apex of the plant.
-The central stem is stout, round, and purple-spotted or purple.
-It is often covered with Plant in Bloomfine white hairs.
-At intervals along the central stem, there are whorls of 4 or 5 yellowish green leaves.
-These leaves are up to 8" long and 2½" across.
-They are ovate to narrowly ovate, and have serrated margins and conspicuous veins.
-At the apex of the central stem, there are rather flat-headed clusters of pink or purple flowerheads spanning several inches across.
-Each flowerhead is about 1/3" long, and contains from 8-20 disk florets and no ray florets.
-Each disk floret has 5 tiny lobes and a conspicuous thread-like style that is pink or pale purple.
-The narrow bracts at the base of each flowerhead are often pink or purple, like the disk florets.
-The flowering stalks are pink or purple-spotted and often have fine white hairs that are quite short.
-The blooming period usually occurs from mid- to late summer, and lasts about a month.
-The flowers are often fragrant.
-The florets are replaced by achenes with hair-like bristles.
-They are dispersed by the wind.
-The root system is fibrous, and sometimes produces rhizomes.
-This plant often forms small colonies.
+Description: This perennial plant is 3-5' tall and unbranched, except for flowerhead-bearing stalks near the apex of the plant.
+The central stem is stout, terete, and either purple-spotted or purple; it is often covered with short fine hairs.
+At intervals along the central stem, there are whorls of 4-5 leaves that are yellowish green or green.
+These leaves are up to 7" long and 2½" across; they are lanceolate to broadly elliptic and serrated along their margins.
+The upper leaf surfaces have conspicuous venation.
+The petioles of the leaves are short (less than ¼" in length).
+The central stem terminates in a rather flat-headed panicle of flowerheads spanning 3-6" across.
+Small clusters of flowerheads may occur below on separate stalks.
+Each narrow flowerhead is about 1/3" (8 mm.) long, consisting of 8-20 pink to purplish pink disk florets and no ray florets.
+Each tiny disk floret has a narrowly tubular corolla with 5 spreading lobes along its upper rim; exerted from the corolla, there is a strongly exerted style that is divided into filiform parts.
+The narrow bracts (phyllaries) at the base of each flowerhead are pink or purplish pink, like the disk florets.
+The flowering stalks are purple-spotted to purple and they are often covered with short fine hairs.
+The blooming period occurs from mid- to late summer, lasting about 3-4 weeks.
+The flowerheads are often fragrant.
+The florets are replaced by achenes with small tufts of bristly hair; they are dispersed by the wind.
+The root system is fibrous and rhizomatous.
+This plant often forms small clonal colonies.

-Range & Habitat: Spotted Joe-Pye Weed occurs occasionally in the northern half of Illinois, and is rare or absent elsewhere (see Distribution Map).
-Habitats include moist black soil prairies, sand prairies, sedge meadows, marshes, fens, and swampy thickets with small trees or shrubs.
-It's not often found in highly disturbed areas.
+Range & Habitat: The native Spotted Joe-Pye Weed occurs occasionally in the northern half of Illinois, while in the southern half of the state it is rare or absent (see Distribution Map).
+Habitats include wet black soil prairies, wet sand prairies, sedge meadows, marshes, fens, and swampy thickets with small trees or shrubs.
+Spotted Joe-Pye Weed is partial to sandy wetlands, but it is also found in non-sandy wetlands.
+It is usually found in high quality natural areas, rather than degraded habitats with a history of disturbance.

-Faunal Associations: The nectar of the flowers attracts long-tongued bees, butterflies, and skippers.
-The caterpillars of some moth species feed on various parts of Eupatoriadelphus spp.
-(Joe-Pye Weeds),Whorled Leaves & Stems including Schinia trifascia (Three-Lined Flower Moth; eats flowers), Papaipema eupatorii (Eupatorium Borer Moth; bores into stems), and Haploa clymene (Clymene Moth; eats foliage).
-The seeds are a minor source of food to the Swamp Sparrow.
-The foliage is apparently not a preferred food source for mammalian herbivores, but it may be eaten occasionally by deer, rabbits, or livestock.
+Faunal Associations: The nectar of the flowers attracts honey bees, bumblebees, long-horned bees (Melissodes spp.), leaf-cutting bees (Megachile spp.), bee flies, butterflies, skippers, and moths.
+Some bees may also collect pollen.
+The following leaf beetles have been observed to feed on Spotted Joe-Pye Weed: Exema dispar, Ophraella notata, and Sumitrosis inaequalis (Clark et al., 2004).
+An uncommon aphid, Aphis vernoniae, sucks the plant juices.
+The caterpillars of some moth species feed on various parts of Eutrochium spp.
+(Joe-Pye Weed species).
+They include Schinia trifascia (Three-Lined Flower Moth; feeds on florets), Carmenta bassiformis (Eupatorium Borer Moth; bores through roots), Phragmatobia fuliginosa (Ruby Tiger Moth; feeds on foliage), and Eupithecia miserulata (Common Pug; feeds on florets).
+The seeds of Joe-Pye Weed species are a minor source of food to the Swamp Sparrow.
+The foliage is not preferred as a food source for mammalian herbivores, although it may be browsed upon occasion by deer, rabbits, or livestock.

-Comments: Recently, the Joe-Pye Weeds have been separated from the Bonesets; they have been assigned to the genus Eupatoriadelphus, rather than Eupatorium.
-Many sources of information will still refer to this species as Eupatorium maculatum.
-The Joe-Pye Weeds differ from the Bonesets by their whorled leaves, while the latter group of plants have opposite leaves.
-Spotted Joe-Pye Weed differs from Eupatoriadelphus fistulosus (Hollow-Stemmed Joe-Pye Weed) and Eupatoriadelphus purpureus (Sweet Joe-Pye Weed) by its rather flat-headed clusters of flowers, purple-spotted or purple stems that are often pubescent, and flowerheads consisting of 8-20 disk florets.
-The other species of Joe-Pye Weed have more dome-shaped clusters of flowers, stems that are hairless, and flowerheads consisting of 4-7 disk florets.
-Sweet Joe-Pye Weed is more often found in woodlands than wetlands, while Hollow-Stemmed Joe-Pye Weed is a wetland species that occurs primarily in the southern half of Illinois.
+Comments: Recently, species of Joe-Pye Weed have been separated from the Bonesets (Eupatorium spp.); they have been re-assigned to the genus Eutrochium.
+Some sources of information still refer to this species as Eupatorium maculatum, and sometimes it is also referred to as Eupatoriadelphus maculatus.
+In Illinois, species of Joe-Pye Weed differ from the Bonesets by their whorled leaves, while the latter group of plants usually have opposite leaves.
+Spotted Joe-Pye Weed (Eutrochium maculatum) differs from Hollow-stemmed Joe-Pye Weed (Eutrochium fistulosum) and Sweet Joe-Pye Weed (Eutrochium purpureum) by its rather flat-headed panicles of flowerheads, purple-spotted or purplish stems that are often pubescent, and flowerheads consisting of 8-20 disk florets.
+Other species of Joe-Pye Weed within the state have more dome-shaped panicles of flowerheads, stems that are hairless, and flowerheads consisting of 4-7 disk florets.
+Spotted Joe-Pye Weed also tends to be shorter.

 Return